 4. White Christmas Inspired Tabletop

 We all hope for a white Christmas.
 The snow gathered outside can make even the most stoic of us swoon in joy.
 This arrangement takes inspiration from a snowed-in Christmas feel by going all white with minor hints of color.
-By adding a few ferns and pop of color, they highlight the other dishes present on the table.
-A win-win situation, you get compliments for both your cooking and your decoration skills.
+By adding a few ferns and a pop of color, they highlight the other dishes present on the table.
+It’s a win-win situation, you get compliments for both your cooking and your decoration skills.

 5. 5 Minute Votives

 Do not have the time but still wish to impress everyone?
 Try these votives which can be made in five minutes flat, and look like a million bucks.
-With some glass jars, green vegetation and table candles, you can make these beautiful centerpieces, without much effort.
+With some glass jars, green vegetation, and table candles, you can make these beautiful centerpieces, without much effort.

 6. Santa Hat Topiaries